codedobo/codedobo/modules/README.md

 - [Main](main)

 This is the module folder!
-Paste your modules here and add them in the [modules.json](../modules.json) in the home folder!
+Insert your modules here and they will be added automatically!